 Effective taxation policy works conjointly with investment policy as a key driver for foreign direct investment and economic growth.
 International tax rules serve to safeguard the fundamental principles of enhancing cross-border trade, foreign direct investment and economic growth while allowing economies to retain sovereignty over their tax policy in support of their own social and fiscal policy objectives.
 Determining the right balance for effective domestic resource mobilisation is essential, particularly for developing countries.
 Business is an indispensable partner for governments in implementing the 2030 Development Agenda.
 Collaboration is key, as all businesses, large and small governments, civil society and local authorities need to work together actively and constructively in partnership to achieve the UN SDGs by 2030.

+GOAL 7 together with GOAL 13, 14 & 15

-With respect to environmental taxation more generally, given its purpose to incentivise behavioural change, environmental taxation should not increase the overall tax burden.
-It is important to note that using taxation for pursuing environmental policies is an interference with markets and must thus be used with caution.
-This is even more important when taxation is levied on a country basis, and not levied on a co-ordinated and worldwide (or large regional) basis, requiring to take into account crossICC has a longstanding involvement in sustainability and climate action and stands squarely behind collective efforts to tackle climate change and limit global temperature increase to 1.5°C. We strongly support the use of market-based approaches and the successful implementation of a new phase of emissions trading under Article 6 of the Paris Agreement4—an essential part of international climate policy, reflecting the global challenge of ambitious mitigation action.
+ICC has a longstanding involvement in sustainability and climate action and stands squarely behind collective efforts to tackle climate change and limit global temperature increase to 1.5°C. We strongly support the use of market-based approaches and the successful implementation of a new phase of emissions trading under Article 6 of the Paris Agreement4—an essential part of international climate policy, reflecting the global challenge of ambitious mitigation action.
 We recognise that carbon pricing

 mechanisms will play an instrumental role in achieving the goals of the Paris Agreement and advancing the UN SDGs.